Alexandrov spaces with maximal number of extremal points: Preliminary statements

-For the proof of Proposition~\ref{prop:affine-R-factor}, Proposition~\ref{prop:cone-structure} and Claim~\ref{cl:af.grad} we refer the paper \cite{a-b}, functions regarded in this paper are defined on the whole Alexandrov space, but the proof works successfully also for our local case, we just have to note that every shortest path between points in $B_{r/4}(p)$ is inside $B_r(p)$.
+For the proof of Proposition~\ref{prop:affine-R-factor}, Proposition~\ref{prop:cone-structure} and Lemma~\ref{cl:af.grad}, we refer to \cite{a-b}.
+Functions considered in this paper are defined on the whole Alexandrov space, but the proof works also for our local case.
+It suffices to note that every shortest path between points in $B_{r/4}(p)$ lies inside $B_r(p)$.